diofant/diofant/docs/tutorial/simplification.rst

 example, ``factor()``, when called on a polynomial with rational coefficients, is guaranteed to factor the polynomial into irreducible factors.
 ``simplify()`` has no guarantees.
-It is entirely heuristical, and, as we saw above, it may even miss a possible type of simplification that SymPy is capable of doing.
+It is entirely heuristical, and, as we saw above, it may even miss a possible type of simplification that Diofant is capable of doing.

 ``simplify()`` is best when used interactively, when you just want to whittle